dsccommunity/OfficeOnlineServerDsc/README.md

 ## Installation

-To manually install the module, download the source code and unzip the contents of the \Modules\xOfficeOnlineServer directory to the $env:ProgramFiles\WindowsPowerShell\Modules folder
+To manually install the module, download the source code and unzip the contents of the \Modules\OfficeOnlineServerDsc directory to the $env:ProgramFiles\WindowsPowerShell\Modules folder

 To install from the PowerShell gallery using PowerShellGet (in PowerShell 5.0) run the following command:

-    Find-Module -Name xOfficeOnlineServer -Repository PSGallery | Install-Module
+    Find-Module -Name OfficeOnlineServerDsc -Repository PSGallery | Install-Module

 To confirm installation, run the below command and ensure you see the SharePoint DSC resoures available:

-    Get-DscResource -Module xOfficeOnlineServer
+    Get-DscResource -Module OfficeOnlineServerDsc

 ## Requirements